PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 We prefer an average of 45%, which means that ideally, the humidity would not drop below 40% or rise above 50%.
 During the heating season, maintaining 45% may fog up windows and cause moisture buildup on the walls.
 If so, 40% is acceptable during that time.

-Also, pianos have about 10,000 parts.
-Many of these are made from wood/leather/felt, and in some cases, adjusted to tolerances as small as 1000th of an inch.
-Thus, limiting humidity fluctuation allows the piano’s moving and stabilizing parts to function properly year ’round.
+Also, pianos have thousands of parts made from wood, leather, or felt.
+In some cases, they’re adjusted to tolerances as small as 1000th of an inch.
+Thus, limiting humidity fluctuation allows the piano’s moving parts to function properly year ’round.
 In contrast, expensive regulation work will be needed to correct problems with a piano subjected to the opposite conditions.

 Avoidance of low humidity (below ~30%) also prevents cracking and warping of wooden parts, de-crowning of the soundboard (which degrades the tone of the piano), etc., etc.

-What’s less commonly known is that a dried out piano loses some of its beauty of tone.
+A dried out piano also loses some of its beauty of tone.
 In addition, the keys may move too freely, making the volume/tone of notes difficult to control.

 PART 5: DON’T BUY AN ACOUSTIC PIANO UNLESS…

-We recently heard a recording of a student’s piano playing at home, and heard that most of the unison notes had the ugly jangling sound discussed earlier.
-This explains why, in their lessons at our studio, the student had difficultly controlling volume and tone quality on our grand piano.
-(This piano is fully tuned at least four times per year and touched up as necessary between tunings.)
+We recently heard a recording of a student’s piano at home, which sounded like the saloon piano mentioned earlier.
+This explains why, in their lessons at our studio, the student had difficultly controlling volume and tone quality on our well-maintained grand piano.

 Ultimately, piano lessons are about learning how to play an acoustic, and thus, the ideal learning situation is to practice on one.

-However, unless you’re willing to invest about ~$700 a year in tunings, hammer voicing and keyboard/action maintenance, most of the time, your child will be practicing on an unpleasant sounding instrument with an uneven key touch response.
-(Our remote lesson teacher witnesses this on a weekly basis for the student who has an acoustic piano.)
+However, if you’re not willing to invest about ~$700 a year in tunings, hammer voicing and keyboard/action maintenance, your child will spend most of their time practicing on an unpleasant sounding instrument with an uneven key touch response.

-As a bottom-line alternative, we recommend a Casio PX-870 with a subwoofer, vertical stand, and pedal board.
-This digital piano configuration costs about $1000, has a good tone, a decent key action, and rarely needs maintenance.
-Note that the subwoofer is especially important for overall depth of tone and bass response, as affordable digitals have small built-in speakers.
+As a bottom-line alternative, we recommend a Casio PX-870 digital piano with a subwoofer, plus the vertical cabinet frame and pedal board options for a bit over $1,000.
+This instrument has a good tone, a decent key action, and rarely needs maintenance.